Elah was founded in 1979 by and for immigrants from the Netherlands,

-With more than 40 years of experience with therapeutic and community work, Elah has become a leading organization for support in the event of loss and bereavement.
+As one of the oldest and most experienced trauma centers, Elah has become a leading organization for support in the event of loss and bereavement.

-Elah provides a broad range of services, including individual, couple, family and group therapy, psychiatric counseling, and a wide variety of social activities that contribute to the process of coping and healing, and the recovery of joy in life.
+Elah provides a broad range of services, including individual, couple, family and group therapy, psychiatric counseling, and a wide variety of social and group activities.
 Treatments at Elah are given without delay, in the strictest confidence, and with special attention to our clients’ cultural background.
-After an introductory interview (intake), a treatment program is drawn up, based on the client’s wishes with regards to language, treatment method, and the gender of the therapist.
+After the first meeting (intake), a treatment program is set up, based on the client’s wishes with regards to language, treatment method, and the gender of the therapist.

-Our team consists of around 300 therapists: social workers, psychologists, psychotherapists, couple and family therapists, a sexual therapist, art therapists, drama therapists and music therapists, animal therapists, bibliotherapists, a clinical criminologist and spiritual counselors.
+Our team consists of over 300 therapists: social workers, psychologists, psychotherapists, couple and family therapists, a sex therapist, art, drama and music therapists, animal therapists, bibliotherapists, a clinical criminologist and spiritual caregivers.
 In addition, Elah is assisted by almost 100 volunteers.

-Elah is an educational organization that seeks to improve professional care through the application of new models of treatment, thus contributing to the wellbeing of our clients, and to the creation of a resilient society.
+Elah cooperates with government institutions, non-profits, and businesses, and seeks to improve professional care through the introduction and distribution of new models of treatment, in an effort to contribute to the well-being of our clients, and to the creation of a more resilient society.

-For its volunteer work with Holocaust survivors, Elah was awarded the “Decoration of Light” by the Foundation for the Benefit of Holocaust Victims in Israel in 2015.
+For its volunteer work among Holocaust survivors, Elah was awarded the 2015 “Decoration of Light” of the Foundation for the Benefit of Holocaust Victims.

 In 2012, Elah received the honorary award of the Israel Gerontological Society, for its unique contribution to the elderly in Israel.